 - Outsourcing non-core and non-strategic tasks and processes

 - Streamlining procedures to create consistency in service levels

-The challenge is that these firms have numerous options and approaches being thrown about, none of which represent obvious solutions to the entire problem.
-In pieces, cloud services and online applications can deliver new capability and functionality, but a legal practice has the requirement for systems to work together to be effective.
-Re-entry or redundant storage of data is inefficient, and it’s difficult to streamline procedures when the tools in use don’t facilitate that.
+The challenge is that firms have numerous options and approaches being thrown about, none of which represent obvious solutions to the entire problem.
+In pieces, cloud services and online applications can deliver new capability and functionality, but a professional practice has the requirement for systems to work together to be effective.
+Re-entry or redundant storage of data is inefficient, so it is difficult to streamline procedures when the systems run on different platforms or don’t integrate well.

 One approach is the “hybrid” approach, where you take the best of the tried and true, and deploy it in new ways to create new capabilities.
-Additionally, introducing cloud-based and SaaS solutions where they can truly help the firm innovate makes sense, as long as those solutions can connect back to the core systems.
+Also introducing cloud-based and SaaS solutions where they can truly help the firm innovate makes sense, as long as those solutions can connect back to the core systems.
 The key is to not lose what efficiency and business intelligence the firm already has while attempting to transform and improve upon those models (digital transformation).

 The thing to remember is that one size does not fit all, and every firm will need to work within their own requirements and motivations to come up with the proper approach.
 What works for a solo practitioner or small firm won’t necessarily work for a larger firm… or maybe it will, depending on the company culture and structure.
-There are a lot of options with the cloud when it comes to outsourced information technology models, online practice management and other law office solutions, and mobile services which reduce the impacts of time and distance.
+There are a lot of options with the cloud when it comes to outsourced information technology models, online practice management and other business solutions, and mobile services which reduce the impacts of time and distance.
 It’s time to start implementing on-demand access and mobile-friendly service options before the competition leaves you behind.
-Interestingly enough… that competition that looks like a huge and successful firm could be just one guy with some really good IT supporting him.
+Interestingly enough… the competition that looks like a huge and successful firm could be just one person using some really smart IT.